Travel and the coronavirus pandemic: Everything you need to know - Local News 8

 The US Centers for Disease Control and Prevention has its own list of travel advisories posted online.
 The CDC has advised older adults and other higher-risk groups to “stay home as much as possible.”

-The Spanish foreign ministry has advised its citizens to avoid “all but urgent travel,” according to a statement.
+The Spain’s foreign ministry has advised its citizens to avoid “all but urgent travel,” according to a statement.

 Canada and the United Kingdom are among many other other nations that have issued travel warnings for high-risk destinations.